-- 1. In standby mode, press the MENU (left) soft key ( - 2.
-Use the navigation keys to browse through the menus in your phone. - Press the key to select a menu or sub-menu that then appears in the display.
+- In standby mode, press the MENU () key.
+The Main menu (the first of several menus) appears in the display. - 2.
+Use the navigation keys to browse through the menus in your phone. - Press the ox key to select a menu or sub-menu that then appears in the display.